 “But I say to you who hear, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 To one who strikes you on the cheek, offer the other also, and from one who takes away your cloak do not withhold your tunic either.”
 (Luke 6:27-29)

 “Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.”
 (Matthew 16:24-25)

 “TAKE UP HIS CROSS.”
-Not taking up the nails by which he may nail others to crosses, but take up that by which others will nail you to yours.
+Not taking up the nails by which he may nail others to crosses, but take up that to which others will nail you.
 For every hammer that strikes bullet that you fire, that is your hand with the hammer that strikes the nail of another upon their cross.
 I can think of no greater honor than to be nailed to my cross.
 I will not gasp out for your help.

 You are not the source of my help.